BenjuhminStewart/stew/DOC.md

 Flags:
   -h, --help          help for new
--p, --path string   The path to the stew (defaults to current directory)
+  -p, --path string   The path to the stew (defaults to current directory) -f, --force         Force the creation of a new stew even if the stew already exists

   Global Flags:
 --config string   config file (default is $HOME/.config/stew/config.yaml)